sern1k/crochet-e-shop/README.md

 ## Development server

-Run `nx serve frontend` for a dev server.
+Run `nx serve admin` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev backend - http://localhost:3000/.

 ## Understand this workspace